 Mini-seminars - A MCC Difference

-Rick recognizes that for you to be successful in this career, you'll need to know more than simply driving a truck.
-Through his community partnerships with industry-related companies, he will bring in professionals to conduct mini-seminars on maintenance, first aid, cargo theft prevention and safety and finances.
+MCC recognizes that for you to be successful in this career, you'll need to know more than simply driving a truck.
+Through their community partnerships with industry-related companies, they will bring in professionals to conduct mini-seminars on maintenance, first aid, cargo theft prevention and safety and finances.
 This knowledge will pay off by making you better prepared for a truck driving career.
 The better prepared you are, the more successful you'll be.